Snapchat Reaches 200 Million Users in India

 Which means that some 27% of Snap’s entire user base is now based in the Indian region.
 Snapchat has 100 million daily active users in North America, and 93 million DAU in Europe, with India making up the majority of its remaining usage.

-And while daily and monthly usage stats are not directly comparable, at 383 million DAU, and over 750 million total MAU, extrapolation of the available data would suggest that Snap has around:
+And while daily and monthly usage stats are not directly comparable, at 383 million DAU, and over 750 million total MAU, extrapolation of the available data would suggest that Snapchat has around:

 - 190 million MAU in North America